Let Data be the Key to Less Bias and More Diversity in the Workplace

 The paradox in creating diversity in recruitment is that we want more diversity in the workplace, but the bias that prevents greater diversity is largely invisible to us.
 Here, data from recruitment processes can illuminate several blind spots.
 For example, data can provide answers to questions such as:

-• What other diversity data can you collect?
-For example, age, education background and nationality?
+What other diversity data can you collect?
+For example, age, educational background, and nationality?

 When this data is available, we can become curious about where in the organization more diversity needs to be created, and especially where in the recruitment process, gender differences begin to arise.

-If data show that the candidates invited for a job interview do not represent sufficient diversity, it is possible to reduce the bias of the employment committee by removing the candidates’ name, gender, age and photo in the selection process.
+If data show that the candidates invited for a job interview do not represent sufficient diversity, it is possible to reduce the bias of the employment committee by removing the candidates’ names, gender, age, and photo in the selection process.

-Several psychological experiments have shown that our choices are less biased if we do not know the gender on the applicant (Ottsen & Muhr, 2021).
+Several psychological experiments have shown that our choices are less biased if we do not know the gender of the applicant (Ottsen & Muhr, 2021).

 As the examples show, data can point to where in the recruitment process to take action to create a better recruitment process.